rohanmr/Usefull-Components-Nextjs/README.md

 # Some Usefull Frontend Components:

-Any one can add Componets in this repo by Frok and Clone the Repo and also update Readme.md in component list.
+Anyone can add Components in this repo by Frok and Clone the Repo and also update Readme.md in the component list.

-# Component List:
+## Component List:

 1. Card Component with Hover Border Style.
 2. Navbar Component With Style.